gto76/python-cheatsheet/README.md

 **Code that generates code.**

 ### Type
 **Type is the root class.
-If only passed the object it returns it's type (class).
+If only passed the object it returns its type (class).
 Otherwise it creates a new class.**

 ```python
 <class> = type(<class_name>, <parents_tuple>, <attributes_dict>)